joey0104/OSU-off-campus-housing-web/README.md

 - .env
   - .env file with SECRET_KEY and REFRESH_SECRET_KEY is included in the package.
 Can customize secret_key for security purposes.
 - connection to database
-  - Need to input personal information, icluding host, user, password, database, in line 25 main.js and setup.py files in server directory to connect to your database.
+  - Need to input personal information, icluding host, user, password, database, in line 25 main.js and line 63 setup.py files in server directory to connect to your database.
 - JWT token duration
   - Can customize JWT tokens duration in main.js in server directory.
   - Customize refresh token in line 19 in unit of days 'd', initial access token in line 76, and refreshed access token in line 367.